Volunteering in China with Projects Abroad

 Work alongside local staff at a major city hospital in either Chengdu or Shanghai.
 You will get the chance to shadow doctors in a number of different departments including traditional medicine.

-Work schools on the outskirts of either Chengdu or Shanghai.
+Work in schools on the outskirts of either Chengdu or Shanghai.
 Whether you are assisting a teacher, leading a class of your own or taking extracurricular classes, your help will be greatly appreciated.

 Animal Care Animal Care

 Volunteer at a giant panda conservation and research centre.
 You will help by preparing food, cleaning out enclosures and observing their behaviour.

-Short-term specials for 16 to 19 year olds available in China
+High School Specials for 15 to 18 year olds available in China

-Volunteers assist local staff in caring for disadvantaged and disabled children in care centers in Chengdu.
-You can play games with the children and help with basic education, as well as renovate, paint, and decorate the centers.
+Volunteers assist local staff in caring for disadvantaged and disabled children in care centres in Chengdu.
+You can play games with the children and help with basic education, as well as renovate, paint, and decorate the centres.

-Contribute to the preservation of an endangered species at the Bifengxia Panda Base and help care for children at a busy care center in Chengdu.
+Contribute to the preservation of an endangered species at the Bifengxia Panda Base and help care for children at a busy care centre in Chengdu.

 Work in Chengdu and get a broad overview of law in China, spanning the entire legal spectrum of commercial and corporate law.